Language: EN

 • We import the mysql2/promise module, which allows us to use promises to handle database queries.

-• We define a connect function that creates a connection with the provided details, such as the host, user, password, and database name.
+• We define a connect function that creates a connection with the provided details, such as host, user, password, and database name.

-Creating the database connection
+Creating the Database Connection

 Once we have the connection file, we can use it anywhere in our Node.js application to interact with the database.

-For example, we will perform some basic queries.
+For example, let’s perform some basic queries.

 import connect from './dbConnection.mjs';